benjamesmason/astro-nova/README.md

 Background Imagery across website + Images featured on Experts webpage:
 - [Pexels](https://www.pexels.com/),

-All Zodiac Images (Although not direct copies and have been reworked and designed by myself using Adobe Illustrator for the purpose of this website design).
+All Zodiac Images (Although not direct copies as have been reworked and designed by myself using Adobe Illustrator for the purpose of this website design).
 - [All Free Downloads](https://all-free-download.com/).

-### Acknowledgements
+### Acknowledgments

 - [Nigel Edwards](https://slack.com/) (College of West Anglia cohort facilitator) - for his continued support and guidance throughout this course and his words of encouragment when I've felt overwhelmed.
 - [Code Institute Slack Community](https://code-institute-room.slack.com) - for the moral support and advice from my fellow students, this has made me feel understood and has kept me going through periods of Imposter Syndrome.
 - Tiffany, Bowie & Indie - in periods of struggle looking at my family has given me the daily reminder that everything I do is for them.
-Thank you to my partner for keeping our crazy ship sailing during my late nights both working and studying, and for putting up with my persistant talk of code!
+Thank you to my partner for keeping our crazy ship sailing during my late nights both working and studying and for putting up with my persistent talk of code!
 I love you all.